 Algebraic Topology

 Not to be confused with ALGEBRAIC GEOMETRY!!!
+Not immediately useful to most physicists, but it

-certainly comes up for mathematical physicists, so it is mandatory.
+certainly comes up often for mathematical physicists.

 Harder (but still MUST-KNOW) Math Tools